TIGFlow-GRPO: Trajectory Forecasting via Interaction-Aware Flow Matching and Reward-Guided Optimization: Introduction

-A central challenge in trajectory forecasting is the gap between statistical distribution fitting and behavior-aware generation.
+A central challenge in trajectory forecasting is the discrepancy between statistical distribution fitting and behavior-aware generation.
 Most recent methods are trained with supervised objectives, which encourage models to match empirical trajectory distributions~\cite{xu2022socialvae,gu2022stochastic}.
-Although this strategy captures common motion patterns effectively, it does not directly optimize for compliance with environmental rules.
-As a result, incorporating non-differentiable physical constraints and social conventions into the training process remains difficult.
-When optimization criteria do not encode spatial boundaries or interaction logic, implausible behaviors may not be discouraged during generation~\cite{bae2024singulartrajectory,fu2025moflow}.
-Small deviations introduced early in sequential prediction can then accumulate over time and move the rollout toward states that are poorly supported by the data.
-The resulting trajectories may remain statistically plausible while still violating basic constraints, for example by crossing obstacles or conflicting with nearby pedestrians~\cite{hetzel2024reliable,bahari2025certified}.
-This mismatch suggests that reliable forecasting in interactive environments requires more than distribution fitting alone and motivates an explicit mechanism for behavioral alignment~\cite{dong2025leveraging}.
+Although this strategy captures common motion patterns effectively, it does not directly optimize compliance with social conventions or rules of the scene.
+Consequently, even strong trajectory encoders and interaction modules may still produce implausible behaviors when the training objective fail to explicitly penalize unsafe interactions or invalid spatial decisions~\cite{bae2024singulartrajectory,fu2025moflow}.
+Small deviations introduced early in sequential prediction can accumulate over time and drive the generated sequence toward states that lack data support.
+The resulting trajectories may remain statistically plausible while still violating basic constraints, such as crossing obstacles or conflicting with nearby pedestrians~\cite{hetzel2024reliable,bahari2025certified}.
+This mismatch suggests that reliable forecasting in interactive environments requires an explicit mechanism for behavioral alignment~\cite{dong2025leveraging}.